 Please consider a donation.
 We do so much with so little.
 Every donation is a huge blessing to us and helps us to serve our Lord and our community.

 - To donate by check, simply send a check made out to “Holy Rosary-St. John” to: Holy Rosary-St. John Church, 648 S. Ohio Ave., Columbus, OH 43205; - To donate online, go to hrsjchurch.org/donate for information about how to donate through our secure online donation service or through PayPal.

 We also have a “related organization” that grew out of the church and is now a separate nonprofit, the Community Kitchen.
-You may also donate to the Community Kitchen by making your check payable to “Community Kitchen, Inc.” and returning it in the enclosed envelope.
+You may also donate to the Community Kitchen by making your check payable to “Community Kitchen, Inc.” and mailing it to the 648 S. Ohio Ave. address.

+With God’s help, we will move forward in hope.
+With your help, we will continue our ministry in the neighborhood we are called to serve.
 Thank you for all you do.
 Your support makes such a difference.
-If you have any questions, please email firstname.lastname@example.org or call (614) 252-5926, ext.
+If you have any questions, please call 614-252-5926, x.
 7.

 Our mailing address is:

 Holy Rosary-St. John Church 648 S. Ohio Ave.
 Columbus, OH 43205